fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 Therefore, I used digital tools a lot for debugging, such as [Diffchecker](https://www.diffchecker.com/image-compare/).

-Sphere inputs did not including the bump factor value, so I tried different values to see which one is giving the expected results and used 10 as the bump factor for those scenes.
-Also, in veachajar scene, I got a PLY read error while importing the models/Mesh015_fixed.ply file, but when I used the original models/Mesh015.ply file it worked fine, The [happly](https://github.com/nmwsharp/happly) library was giving an error about unsigned int usage in the fixed file, so I just used the original file.
+Sphere inputs did not include the bump factor value, so I tried different values to see which one is giving the expected results and used 10 as the bump factor for those scenes.
+Also, in veachajar scene, I got a PLY read error while importing the models/Mesh015_fixed.ply file, but when I used the original models/Mesh015.ply file, it worked fine.
+The [happly](https://github.com/nmwsharp/happly) library was giving an error about unsigned int usage in the fixed file, so I just used the original file.

 Other than these, I get somewhat different results in killeroo_bump_walls scene.
 I could not figure out the exact reason, but I thought it might be related to the bump factor but even different bump factor values did not result in an exact match with the expected output.
 I will investigate this issue further in the next parts.